ampproject/amphtml/extensions/amp-bodymovin-animation/amp-bodymovin-animation.md

 ### `renderer` (optional)

-By default, this component uses the SVG renderer, this uses a light version of the Bodymovin animation player.
-However, if developers feel that they need the full player and want to use an HTML renderer they may do so by specifying the `renderer` attribute to be `html`.

-This attribute only accepts the values `html` and `svg`.
+Bodymovin animation player supports multiple renderers.
+By default, the SVG renderer is used.
+Renderer can be changed to HTML or Canvas by setting this property to `html` and `canvas` respectively.

-### title (optional)
+### `title` (optional)

 Define a `title` attribute for the component to propagate to the underlying `<iframe>` element.
 The default value is `"Airbnb BodyMovin animation"`.